tamzi/bungeni-portal/Bungeni/trunk/doc/rss-module-bungeni.rst

     </rdf:Bag>
   </bungeni:from>

 ..
-The current implementation assumes that principles will be site members.
+The current implementation assumes that principals will be site members.

 If you don't feel like obliging RDF parsers, that looks like::